carpentries-incubator/intro-data-viz/episodes/02-Identify-and-Interpret-the-message.md

 ## Describe the message

-What are the basic components of each of the above's message?
-So replace the nouns with a noun from your field of study.
+What are the basic components of each of the above's message? try replacing the nouns with a noun from your field of study.
 Does the message still make sense?

 ## Illustrate the message